-The resolution HCR 2012 proposes a reduction in the Individual Income Tax (IIT) rate in Arizona from 2.5% to 2.0%, effective for Tax Year 2027, contingent upon voter approval in the 2026 General Election.
-This reduction would also apply to individuals filing the Arizona Fiduciary Income Tax Return or those opting for the Arizona Small Business Income Tax Return.
-The estimated impact of this change is a reduction in annual General Fund revenues by approximately $1.22 billion starting in Fiscal Year 2028, based on projected IIT collections.
+The resolution HCR 2012 proposes a reduction in the Individual Income Tax (IIT) rate in Arizona from 2.5% to 2.0%, contingent upon voter approval in the 2026 General Election.
+If passed, this change would take effect starting in Tax Year 2027 and would also apply to individuals filing the Arizona Fiduciary Income Tax Return or those opting for the Arizona Small Business Income Tax Return.
+The estimated impact of this tax reduction is projected to decrease annual General Fund revenues by approximately $1.22 billion beginning in Fiscal Year 2028.

 Statutes affected: Introduced Version: 43-1011, 43-1311, 43-1711, 43-243, 43-244